Rebuilding your Gut-Brain Axis

 Antimicrobial Herb Cleanse

 *Note: When doing any antimicrobial protocol, “die-off” effects may leave you feeling lethargic, achy, depressed, diarrhea or cause some intestinal cramping.
 These are all normal symptoms and are an indication that the herbs are killing off bacteria.
 This usually only lasts a couple of days.
+If you can, try to push through it and continue the regimen.
+If after 6 days, you are still experiencing fatigue or discomfort with no improvement, back off or discontinue the herbs.

 STEP 1: First Round of Antimicrobial Herbs